-Come and visit Woburn Safari Park’s Rainbow Landing walkthrough, enjoy these colourful and exotic birds free flying above your heads.
+The rainbow lorikeets can be seen in the Park's Rainbow Landing walkthrough, where you can enjoy seeing these colourful and exotic birds free flying above your heads.
 You can even purchase a small pot of nectar for our Lories and Lorikeets.
 Experience these magnificent birds landing on you while they drink nectar using their unusual but specialised bristle tongue.

 Breeding activity can vary depending on the region, climate and food availability.
 During the Australian spring (September – December) males display and approach females stretched to their full height.
 With the neck arched, they bob the head and hop along the perch, all the while emitting a low whistle.
 The pupils constantly dilate and contract during this process.
 The female's interest will depend on how near to nesting she is.
 They nest in hollows or cavities in tress, females lay between 1-3 eggs and are incubated for around 25 days.
 During incubation the male brings the female food and once the chicks hatch both parents will perform feeding duties.
 It is not unusual for pairs to produce two clutches per year.